oshabana/RPG/README.md

   - An inventory system for holding items.
 The middle mouse button drops the item when stored
   - A tag that informs the player of what they are hovering over
   - Mining and woodcutting are skills that the player can engage in
   - So far I have implemented scripts to handle item creation/destruction and you can pick them up and store them in your inventory

+Todo
+  - Implement UI elements for dialogue, skills, stats, and HUD
+  - Implement a skilling system
+  - Futher improve graphics
+  - Add quests